Are you a stressed mom that needs to relax? Do you feel that some days just start with chaos and they never slow down?

 The typical day in the life of a mom can be filled with stress and downright exhausting.
 Some days you just feel like it’s all too much.
 So many things to do … maybe you feel like you just need a mommy time-out.

-If we are truthful, we (moms) all feel overwhelmed by many the activities and responsibilities we have each day.
+If we are truthful, we (moms) all feel overwhelmed by many of the activities and responsibilities we have each day.
 When the days get long, you probably have feelings of frustration that you never have time to do any of the things you love and enjoy because you place your family and their needs first.

 You don’t have to live every day feeling like an overworked and stressed-out mom.
 It’s okay for moms to take time to relax and enjoy a little self-care, too.
-From one stressed mom to another stressed mom, I’m giving you permission to give yourself a little break and start some relaxing activities every day.
+From one stressed mom to another stressed mom, I’m giving you permission to give yourself a little break and start some relaxation activities every day.